 Chelsea is not popular with everyone, but can we play devil's advocate for a moment?
-The combination of top football, a secretly pretty cool stadium and the location in one of London’s most beautiful neighbourhoods makes Chelsea a must-visit place.
+The combination of top football, a surprisingly pretty cool stadium and the location in one of London’s most beautiful neighbourhoods make Chelsea a must-visit.

 Chelsea

-Could we have imagined where Chelsea are now twenty years ago?
-That loss-making club from West London that never really bothered Manchester United or Arsenal?
+Just imagine where Chelsea was twenty years ago.
+A football club from West London which never really bothered Manchester United or Arsenal.
 Roman Abramovich's money has changed everything for Chelsea and set a whole new standard in football, with virtually all the big clubs in Europe now being owned by foreign investors with huge pockets.
-A club of the London working class and notorious hooligans, suddenly became the example of a high spending club, exemplary for the London and the Premier League now.
-But the end justifies all means for the fans: Chelsea is twice the proud champions of Europe.
+A club of the London working class and notorious hooligans suddenly became the example of a high-spending club, exemplary for London and the Premier League now.
+On top of that, they've now added a couple of Champions League trophies to their collection too.

 Stamford Bridge

-It is where Chelsea have been playing since its foundation and are now somewhat trapped.
+Stamford Bridge has been Chelsea's home since its foundation.
+Now, however, they are somewhat trapped in it.
 For a club of Chelsea's stature, it is a bit on the small side (less than 41,000 seats), but expanding is not an easy task.
 The neighbourhood in which it plays is one of the most expensive in Europe and the residents of the houses so close to the stadium are not enthusiastic to say the least, so much so that any expansion plans have been shelved for the time being.
 We don't mind at all.

 The stadium in the Fulham district – so not in neighbouring Chelsea, as many people think – is easily accessible by metro.
 Take the District Line to the Fulham Broadway stop, on leaving the station turn left twice and you will be in front of the West Stand of Stamford Bridge.
 Standing in front of the entrance is the statue of Peter Osgood, a crowd favourite who was nicknamed the 'King of Stamford Bridge' by the public in the 1970s.